davidxia3/PredictabilityCompetitiveness/README.md

 ## In this project, we look into the betting market predictability of the four major American sports leagues (MLB, NFL, NBA, NHL)

+### raw_data/
+- Contains files that are downloaded or scraped from websites

+### processed_data/
+- Contains the polished and refined version of data that is usable for analysis and graphing

+### figures/
+- Contains the final graphical results for presentations

 ### src/
 - Contains all the scripts for scraping, processing, and analyzing data